eficode-academy/kubernetes-katas/08-storage-basic.md

 It works!

+### Why it worked?

+The reason is simple. minikube is single-node cluster, i.e. there is only one node.
+Also, the StorageClass "standard" is created on top of a "hostPath", which is a single directory on this kubernetes node.
+This directory can definitely be used by multiple pods and multiple replicas of a Deployment (all created on the same node) in read-write-many (RWX) mode.
+That is why it works in this situation.

 ### What if the Deployment is deleted?

-If the deployment is deleted, the PVC and it's related PV stays, because the PVC was created manually/separately.
+If only the deployment is deleted, the PVC and it's related PV stays, because the PVC was created manually/separately.

 ```
-$ kubectl delete deployment nginx-deployment
+$ kubectl delete deployment nginx
-deployment.extensions "nginx-deployment" deleted
+deployment.extensions "nginx" deleted

 $ kubectl get pvc
 NAME        STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE